jfishe/Bread/README.md

 developed using Jupyter Notebook.

 The equations are implemented in an Excel spreadsheet, which also works in Google Sheets.
+However, Google Sheets will copy the Excel file if you select Edit with Sheets instead of read only.
+Basically you'll end up with a duplicate file.

 The spreadsheet includes page references to Tartine 3.
 The values from the Tartine recipes have been removed to respect Chad Robertson's copy right.

 - The spreadsheet is protected, so un-protect, no password required, to edit the spreadsheet.